btmills/docs/3-cluster-administration/system-tables.md

 permalink: docs/system-tables/
 ---

-Starting with version 1.16, RethinkDB maintains special *system tables* that can be queried to return status information about servers, databases, individual tables, and issues with the cluster.
-In addition, some of the fields within these tables can be modified, changing the configuration of the objects they represent.
+Starting with version 1.16, RethinkDB maintains special *system tables* that return status information about servers, databases, individual tables, and issues with the cluster.
+By inserting or deleting records and updating fields in these tables, the configuration of the objects they represent can be modified.

 # Overview #

-System tables are accessed through the `rethinkdb` database.
-This database is automatically created on cluster startup, and system tables cannot be created, dropped, reconfigured, or renamed; these tables aren't real RethinkDB document stores the way user-created tables are, but rather "table-like" interfaces to the system allowing most ReQL commands to be used for control.
+Access the system tables through the `rethinkdb` database.
+This database is automatically created on cluster startup, and system tables cannot be created, dropped, reconfigured, or renamed.
+These tables aren't real RethinkDB document stores the way user-created tables are, but rather "table-like" interfaces to the system allowing most ReQL commands to be used for control.

 ## The Tables ##

-* `table_config` stores information about table configurations, including sharding and replication.
-Table configurations can be modified through this table, and tables can even be created and deleted.
+* `table_config` stores table configurations, including sharding and replication.
+By writing to `table_config`, you can create, delete, and reconfigure tables.
+* `server_config` stores server names and tags.
+By writing to this table you can rename servers, assign them tags, and remove them from the cluster entirely.
+* `db_config` stores database UUIDs and names.
+By writing to this table, databases can be created, deleted or modified.
+* `cluster_config` stores the authentication key for the cluster.
-* `table_status` is a read-only table which returns the current status and configuration of tables in the system.
+* `table_status` is a read-only table which returns the  status and configuration of tables in the system.
-* `server_config` stores information about server names and tags, both of which can be changed by modifying this table.
-Servers can also be deleted from the cluster.
-* `server_status` is a read-only table that returns the current state of the servers, including uptime, host name, and process ID.
+* `server_status` is a read-only table that returns the status of the servers, including uptime, host name, and process ID.
-* `db_config` stores information about databases.
-Databases can be created, deleted or modified by writing to this table.
-* `issues` reports on various issues that may be affecting the cluster.
+* `issues` is a read-only table that returns statistics about cluster problems.
 For details, read the [System issues table][sit] documentation.
-* `jobs` lists the jobs&mdash;queries, index creation, disk compaction, and other utility tasks&mdash;the cluster is spending time on, and also allows queries to be interrupted.
+* `jobs` lists the jobs&mdash;queries, index creation, disk compaction, and other utility tasks&mdash;the cluster is spending time on, and also allows you to interrupt running queries.
-* `stats` is a read-only table that provides statistics about the cluster.
+* `stats` is a read-only table that returns statistics about the cluster.
 * `logs` contains log files for the cluster.

 [sit]: /docs/system-issues/